 Headington Hill

-Update on our new Headington Hill buildings - February 2025
+Update on our new Headington Hill buildings - December 2025

 In June 2022, Oxford Brookes received planning permission for two cutting edge, sustainable buildings on the Headington Hill site.
 Our vision is to create new facilities that allow our students, staff and researchers to flourish, bring the Oxford Brookes community together, boost local collaboration and help meet the needs of industry.
-The buildings will be the new home for Faculty activity previously based at Wheatley Campus.
+The buildings are the new home for Faculty activity previously based at Wheatley Campus.

 We are pleased to confirm that teaching activity began in the new Teaching building on the Headington Hill site from Monday 27 January.
-You can view the first thoughts from our students on the fantastic new spaces.
+The new Workshop building on the site was formally handed over to the University in February 2025, fully opening for the 2025/26 academic year.

 Image caption: The main entrance and central staircase of the new Teaching building on the Headington Hill site.